preprocessed-connectomes-project/quality-assessment-protocol/qap_documentation.md

 ### Generating Your S3 Subject Dictionary File

 The QAP software package comes with a script called *qap_aws_s3_dict_generator.py*, which can be run from any directory once the package is installed.
+This script requires you to install C-PAC before it will work properly.
 This script will create a YAML file containing the filepaths to the data stored in your AWS S3 bucket storage.
 You will need this dictionary YAML file to start an AWS Cloud run for QAP.
 This script takes in five input parameters:

 * **scan_type**: *anat* or *func*, depending on which QAP measures you will be using the S3 subject dictionary for
 * **bucket_name**: the name of your AWS S3 bucket